Born and raised in Sydney, George Donikian had to move to Queensland, to break into radio before being lured back to NSW in 1977.

-His television career began in 1980, when a chance meeting with then TV Guru Bruce Gyngell, saw George installed as the face of multiculturalism in Australia’s revolutionary new TV station Chanel O which quickly evolved into SBS.
-George was the anchor in the inaugural World News Service in Melbourne and Sydney.
+His television career began in a hurry in 1980, when legendary TV man Bruce Gyngell installed him as the face of multiculturalism, on what was to become Australia’s revolutionary Channel O, which evolved into SBS.
+As the founding anchor, George ‘fronted’ the much acclaimed World News Service in Melbourne and Sydney, and then across the nation, as SBS spread its influence.

-In late 1988, George left SBS to join the Nine Network which gave him the opportunity to work with television legend Graham Kennedy on the Coast to Coast program.
+In late 1988, George left SBS to join the Nine Network, which gave him the opportunity to work with Graham Kennedy on the hugely successful Coast to Coast program.
+At Nine, George featured on a number of shows including the Wide World of Sports.

 Among his many career highlights:

-- An original member, on the Immigration Review Panel, set up by then Federal Minster Ian McPhee in the 80’s.
+An original member, on the Immigration Review Panel, set up by then Federal Minister Ian McPhee in the 80s;

-- A reporter, on the 3 network coverage of the Bi-centennial celebrations, called 'Celebration of a Nation’ 1988.
+A featured reporter, on the 3 Network extravaganza called ‘Celebration of a Nation’ which showcased Australia’s Bicentenary in 1988;

-- Narrator and star of the documentary drama Which Hunt, which won an AFI Award in 1985
+Narrator and one of the stars in the documentary drama Witch Hunt, which won an AFI Award in 1986.